GraphQL-python-archive/old-graphene-python.org/pages/index.md

 # Explore a better way of creating APIs

 Graphene is a Python library for building APIs with GraphQL easily.
 But, what is GraphQL?
 GraphQL is a data query language developed internally by Facebook in 2012 before being publicly released in 2015.
-It provides an alternate to REST and ad-hoc webservice architectures.
+It provides an alternative to REST and ad-hoc webservice architectures.

 We believe that GraphQL is the next big thing after peanut butter and REST.
 </div>